bhavya104/bhavya104/README.md

 ## I'm a Developer and Student!

-- 🔭 I’m currently working on something cool
+- 🔭 Currently working on something cool
-- 💻 I'm Android Developer and Java Developer
+- 💻 Android Developer and Java Developer
-- 🌱 I’m learning Software Development 👨‍💻
+- 🌱 Learning Software Development 👨‍💻
-- 💬 I am always available for help.
+- 💬 Always available for help.
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 📕 Love to read Books